-A buyer’s agent is a licensed real estate broker who represents the buyer in a real estate transaction.
-You may have heard this referred to as a “selling agent”, which should not be confused with “seller’s agent” also known as the “listing agent”.
-A buyer’s agent, will act on your behalf to negotiate a Purchase and Sale Agreement with the seller’s or listing agent.
+A buyers agent is a licensed real estate broker who represents the buyer in a real estate transaction.
+You may have heard this referred to as a “selling agent,” which should’t be confused with “seller’s agent” also known as the “listing agent”.
+A buyers agent will act on your behalf to negotiate a Purchase and Sale Agreement with the seller’s listing agent.
+Having an agent represent you when purchasing a home will help protect your interests.

 The short answer is: A LOT!
-But let’s go with a short list:
+But let’s go with a list:

 - Work with you to determine exactly what you can afford based upon your mortgage pre-approval.